marschall/osgi-remoting-ejb/README.md

 You should not make any service calls from the UI thread.

+Service proxies can only be registered once the sole `InitialContextService` is registered because it's required for defining proper class loader.

 Customization
 -------------
 To add custom features like call logging or exception handling implementing a `ServiceListener` and wrapping the services is recommended.